-Makerere University: Established in 1922 as a technical school, Makerere University is one of the oldest and most prestigious Universities in Africa.
-In July 1970, Makerere became an independent national university of the Republic of Uganda, offering undergraduate and postgraduate courses, and currently has a student body of nearly 30,000 undergraduates and 3,000 postgraduates.
-In July 2011, The University became a Collegiate University, consisting of 8 Colleges and 2 Schools operating as semi-autonomous units of the University.
+Established in 1922 as a technical school, Makerere University is one of the oldest and most prestigious Universities in Africa.
+In July 1970, Makerere became an independent national university of the Republic of Uganda, offering undergraduate and postgraduate courses and currently has a student body of nearly 30,000 undergraduates and 3,000 postgraduates.
+In July 2011, The University became a Collegiate University, consisting of 8 Colleges and 2 Schools, operating as semi-autonomous units of the University.

-The Uganda Cancer Institute (UCI): is the only cancer treatment and training facility in Uganda.
+UCI is the only cancer treatment and training facility in Uganda.
 In Uganda, six of 10 of the most common cancers are due to infectious diseases.
 Because of its tremendous burden of infection-related cancers, Uganda offers a unique setting to study the impact of infections on the development and clinical course of several cancers.
 Dr. Lawrence Corey (Hutchinson Center president and director) has been instrumental in working with Drs.
 Jackson Orem (UCI director and UCI/Hutchinson Center Cancer Alliance co-director) and Corey Casper (UCI/Hutchinson Center Cancer Alliance co-director and Associate Member at the Hutchinson Center) to plan a new state-of-the-art facility, the first collaborative comprehensive cancer center between an African and US institution.
-Construction of this new US$2.5million state of the art, inpatient and outpatient cancer facility was started in October 2011.
+This new US$2.5 million state of the art, inpatient and outpatient cancer facility was completed in 2015.